How to ID and Remove Chickweed.

 - Irrigate appropriately for the turf type and time of year.

-- Mowing is not effective to control Chickweeds.
+- Mowing is not effective.
 Close mowing encourages the plants to adopt a vigorous low growing growth habit.

 - Hand removal works well as the weed pulls out easily.
-You must try to remove the Chickweed plants before they seed.
+You must try to remove the entire plant before it seeds.

 - You get the best results if the soil is moist when you hand pull it.